-The simplest way to fit a blow off valve is to buy a GFB ‘bolt-on' blow off valve kit.
+The simplest way to fit a blow off valve is to buy a GFB or Turbosmart ‘bolt-on' blow off valve kit.
 Bolt-on kits are available for many vehicles including Audi 1.8T, Ford Falcon XR6 Turbo, Mitsubishi Lancer GSR and EVO, Mitsubishi Galant VR4, Nissan Skyline, Nissan 200SX, Subaru WRX & STi, Subaru Liberty/Legacy GT and Volkswagen 1.8T.

 1. Hose mount